 Yes, a Starbucks has opened, but Bed Stuy is also filled with homey cafes where you can sip a latte while writing the great American novel or spend a leisurely morning with a friend at these cafes.
 Start your day with a cold brew at Daily Press Coffee, a cafe with locally sourced products.
 Or have a meal and a coffee at Bed Stuy Provisions, a charming cafe and general store.
 For an Eastern European feel, have a coffee at Zabka Eastern European Cafe.

 There are many new shops popping up around Bed Stuy.
 Have a unique shopping experience at TNT Concept Store, where they sell clothing and art.
 Or shop for hip women's clothes at the local favorite Sincerely, Tommy.
 Men can shop for clothes at BedStuyFly.
 For those who enjoy vintage clothes, stop in Harold and Maude Vintage.
 If you're looking for home goods and housewarming gifts, peruse Peace and Riot.

 Spend the Night

-Book a weekend getaway in Bed Stuy, and stay at the hip boutique Red Lion Hotel.
-Located on Broadway, the hotel is filled with locally inspired art and is also pet friendly.
+Book a weekend getaway in Bed Stuy, and stay at the hip boutique Hotel RL.
+Located on Broadway, the hotel is filled with locally inspired art and is also pet-friendly.
 This hotel chain is known for hosting art series including readings, performances, and art shows.
 Red Lion Hotel and Suites offers multiple packages with local business including a beer-themed weekend and many others.